It Started with Eve: Box office

+Critical

 In his review in The New York Times, Bosley Crowther called the film "light and unpretentious fare" and "should please—as they say—both young and old.
 It's the perfect '8-to-80' picture."
 Crowther singled out the performances of Charles Laughton, who plays cupid, and Deanna Durbin.
 Crowther wrote:

 Regarding Durbin's performance, Crowther wrote, "Miss Durbin is as refreshing and pretty as she has ever been and sings three assorted songs—including a Tchaikovsky waltz—with lively charm."

 Durbin later said the film "was handed to Charles Laughton.
-He was marvellous in the picture and the fact that we remained very close friends even though we were both aware of "Eve" being a Laughton not a Durbin film, shows how fond we were of each other."
+He was marvellous in the picture and the fact that we remained very close friends even though we were both aware of Eve being a Laughton not a Durbin film, shows how fond we were of each other."